 Last year he was just like you, a fishless loser that couldn’t even catch a bouquet at a Hobbit’s wedding.
 That was until a good mate started taking him out on fishing day trips.

-Soon, he went on a spot stealing spree like a last minute Christmas shopper in the Garden City carpark.
+Because soon, he went on a spot stealing spree like a last minute Christmas shopper in the Karinyup shopping centre car park.
 It wasn’t long before it was pretty common to run into Ben looking like a dick in a Shimano rashie at the spot you showed him last week.

 Ben was burning bridges like it was 1633 in London; not that he gave a shit as the only friends he needs are hulking dhuies that he can pose with for Tinder-photos.